-Hi.
-It’s Lois, telling you about the best Instant Pot Lamb Stew I have ever eaten.
-It is modeled after my Instant Pot Beef Burgundy Bourguignon, but I left out the potatoes and added more garlic and tomato paste.
-We served it over mashed potatoes to a group of friends, and they ate every last bit of it!
-When I make food, I generally make enough to have leftovers a couple of times.
+This Instant Pot Lamb Stew is modeled after my Instant Pot Beef Burgundy Bourguignon, but I left out the potatoes and added more garlic and tomato paste.
+We ate it over mashed potatoes for Christmas Eve this year.
+The first time I made it we served it to a group of friends, and they ate every last bit of it!
+When I make food, I generally make enough to have leftovers a couple of times so this was impressive.

 Served over mashed potatoes, this Instant Pot Lamb Stew is comfort food at its best.
 I can’t say that this recipe has much of a healthy twist, but if you look at the nutrition, it’s actually okay.
 Total calories per serving, 343.
 But then you have to add the mashed potatoes. 🙂